 If you prefer 29er wheels, well Vitus has a Nucleus 29 VR with the same spec bike with bigger wheels for the same price.
 Bigger wheels mean even more fun.
 What's not to love?

 2. Best full-suspension

 Chain Reaction/Wiggle own brand Vitus has always impressed with the value of their bikes but the latest Mythique VRX is a bargain even by their standards.

 The 2023 model comes with upgraded suspension in the form of the excellent Marzocchi Bomber Z2, which we gave 4.5 stars out of 5 in our review.
 This is paired with a RockShox Deluxe shock.
-This 2023 model gets a new and upgraded frame which is ideal for tough trail bombing with a low center of gravity, a confidence inducing slack front end and a more upright seating position for more efficient climbing.
+This 2023 model gets a new and upgraded frame which we found, while putting through its paces, is ideal for tough trail bombing with a low center of gravity, a confidence-inducing slack front end and a more upright seating position for more efficient climbing.

 The component package is excellent for this price too, with a 12-speed Shimano SLX/Deore drivetrain, Shimano MT501 hydraulic disc brakes with 180mm rotors, a dropper post and 29 or 27.5-inch wheels shod with reliable Maxxis High Roller II 2.3in tires.

 We've yet to fully test the latest model, but our friends over at MBR.com were mightily impressed and awarded the Vitus Mythique 29 VRX 10/10 in their review.